 What's even more staggering is the project was birthed on 4chan, yet the subject matter is handled with much more care, respect and dignity than many a Very Special Episode cares to afford.

 Metal Gear.
 Hideo Kojima in general not only shows off his work quite a bit (even though some things turn up wrong) but put most of that info into the game.
 The amount of things found in the CODEC conversations is vast...to say the least.
+He also loves to play with the the engine even if the feature is absolutely useless.
+For example, you can find realistic melting ice in Metal Gear Solid 2.

 Like the Pokémon example in the anime folder, Sonic Team took a trip to Central America to get inspiration for Sonic Adventure's storyline, which ended up having much Mayincatec influence.